nf-osi/nf-hackathon-2019/README.md

 * have registered for a [Synapse account](https://www.synapse.org/#!RegisterAccount:0)
 * are a member of the [2019 Hackathon Participants Team](https://www.synapse.org/#!Team:3389360) on Synapse.
 * have [installed Docker Community Edition](https://docs.docker.com/v17.12/install/) and that the docker service is running on your machine
 * are running a Unix-based OS, such as Ubuntu or Mac.
 These instructions have not been tested on Windows-based platforms.
+If you are using Google Cloud Platform, please see the [Google Cloud Docker instructions](#google-cloud).

-### RStudio Docker Image
+### RStudio Docker Image (Local)

 1. Open a command line interface, such as Terminal.
 2. Do `docker login docker.synapse.org` and enter your Synapse credentials to log into the Synapse Docker repository.